eliascccc/pdf-review-engine/README.md

 ## The (very important) review step

-This system is built around one assumption: parsing will fail.
+This project is built around the assumption: parsing will fail.

 Therefore, every processed PDF is turned into a **review document**: